jobovy/streamgap-pepper/README.md

 dark-matter subhalos on tidal streams.

-This repository contains the code associated with the paper Bovy, Erkal, \& Sanders (2016, BES16).
+This repository contains the code associated with the paper Bovy, Erkal, \& Sanders (2016, BES16), which you should cite if you re-use any of this code (in addition to, most likely, [galpy](https://github.com/jobovy/galpy)).
 The ipython notebooks used to generate the plots in this paper can be found in the top-level directory of this repository.
 This code uses [galpy](https://github.com/jobovy/galpy) and the [streampepperdf.py](https://gist.github.com/jobovy/1be0be25b525e5f50ea3)